shepdelacreme/stig-cli/README.md

   BENCHMARKID  The benchmark id of the rule(s) you want to get content for.

 OPTIONS
   -r, --rule=rule  A valid STIG Identifier for the rule.
-It can be a Vulnerability or Rule ID.
+It can be a Vulnerability, Rule, or STIG ID.
 Multiple rules can be
                    specified

   --json           Return results in JSON format